 - Door swing.
 Out-swinging doors offer an advantage compared to in-swinging door assemblies.
 With out-swinging door assemblies, the weather stripping is located on the interior side of the door, where it is less susceptible to degradation than the exposed weather stripping on in-swinging door assemblies.
 Also, some interlocking weather-stripping products are available for out-swinging door assemblies that provide better performance than those used on in-swinging door assemblies.

 - Finish selection.
 One design approach to deal with leakage is to avoid running carpet (or other finishes that can be damaged by water) entirely to the edge of walls that contain a large amount of glazing.
-Instead, a strip of water-resistant material (such as tile) could be specified along the wall so if light to moderate leakage occurs, the potential for damage to interior finishes and contents is greatly reduced.
+Instead, a strip of water-resistant material (such as tile) could be specified along the wall so, if leakage occurs, the potential for damage to interior finishes and contents is greatly reduced.

 Window and Door Assembly Capacities - Window and door assemblies must be strong enough to withstand wind pressures acting on them and be fastened securely enough to transfer those wind pressures to the adjacent wall.
 Pressure failures of doors or windows can allow glazing to fracture or glazing frames or supports to fail.
-Anchorage failures can allow entire door or window units to be ripped from their walls, as shown in Figure 10-7.
+Anchorage failures can allow entire door or window units to be ripped from their walls.
 Either type of failure results in the failure of the building envelope and allows wind and water into the building.

 Code Requirements for Strength and Anchorage - Both the IRC and IBC contain specific requirements for the wind resistance of windows and doors.
 Section R613.3 of the IRC requires that exterior windows and doors be designed to resist the wind pressures specified in Table R301.2(2).
 Table R301.2(2) lists positive and negative wind pressures for C&C for various locations within the building.
 Areas near roof and wall edges and areas near corners, where turbulence creates localized high wind pressures, must be designed for higher loads.
 Table R301.2(2) is based upon Exposure B conditions for buildings with a mean roof height of 30 feet or less.
 Table R301.2(2) pressures must be multiplied by factors listed in Table R301.2(3) for different mean roof heights and exposures.